Living and Coping with COPD

 - Tingling in the fingers or toes

 Accepting your COPD: Acceptance does not mean you have given up.
-It means you understand you cannot control everything in your life.
 It shows that you are ready to continue living your life!
-This can be a time of reflection and renewal.
+This is the first step in enjoying a healthy and fulfilling life with COPD.
+While you can't always control your COPD symptoms, you can find ways to live with them.
+Focus on the things you can control and let go of the things you cannot.
 As time goes by, you may feel anger, depression, and other emotions again.
-This is not a setback but a new period of sorting out your feelings.
-This can lead to a better understanding of yourself and others.
+This is not a setback but a natural part of the journey with any chronic condition.

 We all have coping skills we have used throughout our lives.
 The skill or plan we use to cope usually depends on the situation.
-What works for coping in one situation may not work in another.
-There is not really one coping style that is better than all others.
-The more coping styles you know about, the better you can handle stress and problems.
+Choose the coping tool that works well for you.
+You can try:

 Using Communication to Cope